abbjetmus/capacitor-polar-sdk/README.md

 # capacitor-polar-sdk

-Ionic Capacitor plugin to connect Polar H10 band to Ionic apps.
+Ionic Capacitor plugin to connect Polar 360 sensors.

 > **Note**: This is an independent fork with completely different functionality from the original project.
 This project is actively maintained and accepts contributions.